 Why you should have an emergency fund

-When planning for your future and considering your long-term financial goals it’s important to make sure you’re covered for things that could pop up short term as well.
-Start with an emergency fund.
+When planning for your future and considering your long-term financial goals it’s important to make sure you’re covered for things that could crop up in the short term.
+This is where an emergency fund comes in.

 What is (and isn’t) an emergency fund?